 The adult sod webworm is a small, whitish-grey moth that flies up in zigzag patterns when you walk across the lawn at dusk.
 The larvae are slender, greyish, black-spotted caterpillars that hide during the day.

 Overwintering larvae emerge and begin feeding at night or on overcast days in spring.
 They mature into moths in early summer.
 Throughout the summer, the moths fly over and drop their eggs into the lawn.
 There can be as many as three generations per season.
 Damage by sod webworm is characterized by grass blades chewed off or skeletonized just above the thatch line.

-Natural controls include the use of Bt (Bacillus thuringiensis), Pyrethrum, and resistant grasses that are endophyte enhanced.
+Natural controls include the use of beneficial nematodes, Bt (Bacillus thuringiensis), Pyrethrum, and resistant grasses that are endophyte enhanced.